SleepyLili/tlapbot/README.md

 and then go to Integrations.
 ### Access Token
-In the Access Tokens tab, generate an Access Token to put in `instance/config.py`.
+In the Access Tokens tab, generate an Access Token to put in the config file in the instance folder.
 The bot needs both the "send chat messages" and "perform administrative actions" permissions, since getting the list of all connected chat users is an administrator-only action.
 ### Webhook